Competitive Start Fund - All Sectors - with focus on Agtech/Manufacturing/Lifesciences/Renewables

 - What would be the impact of €50K on the execution of this business plan?

-From the final applicants, those scoring highest will be selected to go forward to Enterprise Ireland’s Investment Committee for approval.
+The evaluation panel will select the start-ups to go forward to Enterprise Ireland’s Investment Committee for approval.

 Please note: Enterprise Ireland reserves the right to seek additional clarification from the applicant in regard to your application.